 (Huffington Post, May 23, 2013)

-For starters, though, if you think about it, this is the funniest thing Lewis has said since his performance in The Nutty Professor in 1963.
-Indeed, one gets the impression that, like Polanski, Lewis has been sleeping, ironically enough, like the hen-pecked Rip Van Winkle for the past 40 years.
-All the while, women were not only demanding gender equality in every facet of life, but actually demonstrating to all sensible men how much better off we are too for the progress they’ve made in this respect.
+For starters, this is the funniest thing Lewis has said since The Nutty Professor in 1963.
+Indeed, one gets the impression that, like Polanski, Lewis has been sleeping like the hen-pecked Rip Van Winkle for the past 40 years.
+Meanwhile, women have not only demanded gender equality in every facet of life but actually demonstrated to sensible men how much better off we all are for their progress.

-Continuing this theme, I might as well comment on how the American media pilloried billionaire hedge funder Paul Tudor Jones last week for saying that breastfeeding is a killer to a woman’s ambitions and causes her to lose the ability to make rational decisions on the trading floor.
-(He probably also thinks masturbating saps men of the ability to think straight….)
+Continuing this chauvinistic theme, I should comment on how the American media pilloried billionaire hedge fund manager Paul Tudor Jones for saying that breastfeeding kills a woman’s ambitions and causes her to lose the ability to make rational decisions on the trading floor.
+(He probably also thinks masturbating saps men’s ability to think straight.)

-Actually, I found his chauvinism a little more sympathetic after taking the time to review his remarks in context.
-He made them during a panel discussion last month on the undeniable predominance of White men in top positions on Wall Street.
-But there’s no gainsaying the phenomenon of women leaving Wall Street firms in their prime to marry and become stay-at-home moms:
+Actually, I found his chauvinism slightly more sympathetic after reviewing his remarks in context.
+He made them during a panel discussion about the undeniable predominance of white men in top Wall Street positions.
+And there’s no denying the phenomenon of women leaving Wall Street firms in their prime to marry and become stay-at-home mothers:

 In the past 10 years, 141,000 women, 2.6% of female workers in finance, disappeared from the industry, while the ranks of men in the industry grew by 389,000, or 9.6%, according to a review of data provided by the federal Bureau of Labor Statistics.